finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

             var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many. (optional) var request = new AggregationRequest(); // AggregationRequest | The request specifying the parameters of the aggregation (optional)
+When paginating, limit the number of returned results to this many. (optional) var aggregationRequest = new AggregationRequest(); // AggregationRequest | The request specifying the parameters of the aggregation (optional)

             try
             {
-                // [EXPERIMENTAL] Aggregate data in a portfolio group ListAggregationResponse result = apiInstance.GetAggregationByGroup(scope, code, sortBy, start, limit, request);
+                // [EXPERIMENTAL] Aggregate data in a portfolio group ListAggregationResponse result = apiInstance.GetAggregationByGroup(scope, code, sortBy, start, limit, aggregationRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)